cihat-kose/campus-api-tests/README.md

 3. Commit your changes (`git commit -m 'Add new feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Create a Pull Request.

 ---

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+MIT License – See [LICENSE](LICENSE) file.

 ---

 ## Contact
-For any questions or contributions, please open an issue in this repository.
+For any questions or contributions, open an issue on GitHub.